Can Baby Clothes Go in the Dryer? Safe Washing and Drying Recommendations

 Dryer (Low Heat) | Quick and convenient | Risk of shrinkage |

-As you can see from the chart above, each drying method comes with its own advantages and disadvantages.
+As you can see from the chart above, each drying method comes with its advantages and disadvantages.
 Understanding these will empower you as you navigate drying options for your baby's delicate clothing.
-Choosing a method that aligns with your priorities—whether that's time efficiency or fabric care—can leave you with peace of mind knowing you've maintained those precious garments well.
+Choosing a method that aligns with your priorities—whether that's time efficiency or fabric care, can give you peace of mind, knowing you've maintained those precious garments well.

 Best Practices for Drying Baby Garments